Back to Blog

 Different phones, tablets, operating systems, and browsers all have their own picky requirements about video formats.
 To make a truly accessible online video you have to do a bunch of techie stuff behind the scenes.
 Or, you can just use Vimeo and let them do all that stuff for you.

-Also if you don't have a portfolio site get on that right now.
-No excuse.
+Also, if you don't have a portfolio website, get on that right now.
+No excuses.
 Use Squarespace.
 It'll take like 2 hours.
 Adobe Portfolio comes free with your Creative Cloud subscription.

 The School of Motion Jobs board is a great place to find your next Motion Design gig.
 When employers see applicants they will get to view three different videos that showcase your work in the industry.
 Once you get your shiny new reel done be sure to add it to your profile in your Dashboard.
 Alumni will have their School of Motion courses featured in their profile.